-The FujiColor paper prints are best matted and framed under a glare resistant glass.
+The FujiColor paper prints are best matted and framed under glare-resistant glass.
 Just like the Chromaluxe Metal Prints, the glass or metal can be cleaned with a lint-free microfiber cloth and a soft cleaner such as Isopropyl (rubbing) alcohol, Cleaners such as Windex work well.

-According to the manufacturer's website, The Lumachrome® HD Trulife® Acrylic print should be likewise be cleaned with a lint-free microfiber cloth and fragrance free, dye free mild dish detergent and distilled water solution.
-They say not to use glass cleaning sprays or acylic cleaners.
+According to the manufacturer's website, The Lumachrome® HD Trulife® Acrylic print should likewise be cleaned with a lint-free microfiber cloth and fragrance-free, dye-free mild dish detergent and distilled water solution.
+They say not to use glass cleaning sprays or acrylic cleaners.

 I'm Here To Answer Any Questions